ALBA: History

 In July 2013, Chávez was honored posthumously by the nine member countries of the group and special guests Uruguay, Argentina, Brazil, Suriname, Guyana and Haiti at the group's 12th Presidential Summit in Guayaquil, Ecuador.

 In December 2014, Grenada and Saint Kitts and Nevis were accepted as full members during the 13th Summit of the Alliance, which occurred in Havana, Cuba.

 Ecuador withdrew from ALBA in August 2018.
 Bolivia's interim government withdrew in November 2019 during the political crisis, but the newly elected government of Luis Arce rejoined following the 2020 Bolivian general election.

 Amid the international isolation Russia is facing due to the invasion of Ukraine, ALBA invited Russia to participate at the 2023 ALBA Games.

-Following the 2025 Bolivian general election which saw Rodrigo Paz Pereira elected as president, Bolivia was suspended by ALBA.
+Bolivia was suspended by ALBA after the 2025 general election, following statements by newly elected president Rodrigo Paz Pereira against member countries Cuba, Nicaragua and Venezuela.

 Virtual currency

 In October 2009, ALBA leaders agreed at a summit in Bolivia to create a virtual currency, named the SUCRE.
 "The document is approved," said Bolivian President Evo Morales, the summit host.
 President of Venezuela Hugo Chávez announced "The sucre [is] an autonomous and sovereign monetary system that will be agreed upon today so that it can be implemented in 2010."
 As of 2015, the virtual currency is being used to compensate trade between Bolivia, Cuba, Nicaragua, and especially Ecuador and Venezuela.